CDAAB/CDAAB/README.md

 Toolkit V0.1, July 24, 2025

-This repository contains  humanitarian guidance and legal documentation for civilian teams deploying autonomous aid balloons to deliver food and medical aid into Gaza, in accordance with international humanitarian law.
-Resources are being actively developed; check back frequently for updates.
+This repository contains  humanitarian guidance and legal documentation for civilian teams deploying autonomous aid balloons to deliver food and medical aid into Gaza, an action protected by international humanitarian law.
+Launch zones include areas wihin 400km of Gaza, with likelihoods for success increasing with proximity.
+This toolkit is being actively developed.
+Check back frequently for updates.